Testing & Tagging — Christchurch & Canterbury

 Testing & Tagging Christchurch - WeDo Electrical

-Called to manufacturing facility in Sockburn for annual testing and tagging.
-Company has 140 portable electrical items needing testing.
-Power tools in workshop, extension leads throughout factory, office equipment, kitchen appliances, floor cleaning machines.
-We tested every item systematically.
-Visual inspection for damage, earth continuity test, insulation resistance test, polarity check.
+Called to a manufacturing facility in Sockburn for annual testing and tagging.
+The company has 140 portable electrical items needing testing — power tools in the workshop, extension leads throughout the factory, office equipment, kitchen appliances, floor cleaning machines.
+We tested every item systematically: visual inspection for damage, earth continuity test, insulation resistance test, polarity check.
 Found three damaged extension leads and two tools with earth faults.
-Tagged failed items do not use.
-Passed items tagged with test date and next due date.
+Tagged failed items do not use, passed items tagged with test date and next due date.
 Provided complete documentation listing all items tested with results.
-Facility manager appreciated thorough professional service keeping workplace compliant and safe.
-Workers protected from faulty equipment.
+The facility manager appreciated a thorough professional service keeping the workplace compliant and safe — workers protected from faulty equipment.

 Testing and tagging is safety inspection of portable electrical equipment.
 Visual inspection checks for physical damage.
 Electrical testing verifies safety.
 Pass or fail tag attached showing test results.
 Test date and next due date on tag.
 Documentation provided listing all tested items.
 Legal requirement for workplaces protecting workers from electric shock.